J. D. Ford

-J. D. Ford is an American politician, currently a member of the Indiana Senate.
+J. D. Ford (born November 6, 1982) is an American politician, currently a member of the Indiana Senate.
 Elected in the 2018 elections, he represents Senate District 29 as a member of the United States Democratic Party.
 He earned a bachelor's degree from University of Akron in criminal justice and political science and a master's degree in education from Purdue University Northwest.

-He was the first, and so far only, openly LGBT person elected to Indiana's state legislature.
+He was the first, and as of 2025, openly LGBT person elected to Indiana's state legislature.

 He first ran for Indiana Senate District 29 in 2014 and lost to Republican incumbent Mike Delph but won four years later in a rematch.

 In September 2020, he made a guest appearance on the podcast The Popular Vote.